 This Initiative is in Support of COPD Awareness Month

 Tampa, Fla.
-(November 7, 2013) – In support of COPD Awareness Month and the US COPD Coalition, the entire month of November, the Lung Institute is raising awareness for COPD through factual and insightful social media posts as well as blog articles.
-This week, the Lung Institute aims to get the public’s attention through a candid glimpse into the life of a COPD sufferer.
+(November 7, 2013) – In support of COPD Awareness Month and the US COPD Coalition, the entire month of November, the Lung Health Institute is raising awareness for COPD through factual and insightful social media posts as well as blog articles.
+This week, the Lung Health Institute aims to get the public’s attention through a candid glimpse into the life of a COPD sufferer.

 Although COPD is the third leading cause of death in the United States and top five leading cause of death in the world, many people are still unaware of this deadly disease.
 Currently, more than 11 million people have been diagnosed with COPD.
 However, nearly 24 million U.S. adults may have the disease without even knowing it.